-César A. Hidalgo leads the Macro Connections group at The MIT Media Lab and is also an Associate Professor of Media Arts and Sciences at MIT.
-Hidalgo's work focuses on collective learning.
-That is, the learning that takes place in teams, organizations, cities, and nations.
-In his lab he develops analytical tools to improve our understanding of how collective learning takes place, and also, he develops data visualization and analysis tools designed to improve the collective learning of organizations.
-Hidalgo's academic publications have been cited more than 7,500 times and his visualization engines have been viewed more than 100 million times.
-Hidalgo is the author of Why Information Grows (Basic Books, 2015), the co-author of The Atlas of Economic Complexity (MIT Press, 2014), and a co-founder of Datawheel LLC.
-He lives in Somerville Massachusetts with his wife Anna and their daughter Iris.
+César A. Hidalgo leads the Collective Learning group at The MIT Media Lab and is an Associate Professor of Media Arts and Sciences at MIT.
+Hidalgo's work focuses on understanding how teams, organizations, cities, and nations learn.
+At the Collective Learning group, Hidalgo studies collective learning and develops software tools to facilitate learning in organizations.
+Hidalgo's academic publications have been cited more than 10,000 times and his online systems have received more than 100 million views and numerous awards.
+Hidalgo's latest book, Why Information Grows (Basic Books, 2015), has been translated to over ten languages.
+Hidalgo is also the co-author of The Atlas of Economic Complexity (MIT Press, 2014), and a co-founder of Datawheel LLC, a company that has professionalized the creation of large data visualization engines.
+Hidalgo lives in Somerville Massachusetts with his wife Anna and their daughter Iris.

 Need more pictures?
 Or want a high-res version of some of these?
 Try this link.